ResearchComputing/Documentation/docs/petalibrary/data_transfer/onedrive.md

 ![](../images_and_html/splitview.png)

-* Once authenticated, you should see your CURC home directory - to access Petalibrary click "Up One Directory" and then select `/pl` and proceed to your allocaiton.
+* Once authenticated, you should see your CURC home directory - to access Petalibrary click "Up One Directory" and then select `/pl` and proceed to your allocation.

 ![](../images_and_html/Globus_CURC_Collection.png)